Professor Splash's adventure in the port

 How do you find your way on the open sea?
 You can forget about it if you do not have a proper map of the world.
 However, making such a map is a quite complex process.
 Try creating a good representation of a spherical shape like the Earth on a flat world map.
 The solution found by the 16th century cartographer Mercator became world-famous because sailors were able to plot their courses on nautical charts using a straight line for the first time.
 Discover everything about navigation at sea – both with and without Mercator’s map - at the family exhibition ‘Steady as she goes!’
 Historical maps, distorting mirrors and film clips will help you, but you will also be working with globes, binoculars, compasses, the stars and modern navigation equipment such as satellites and GPS.
 The only remaining copy of Mercator’s world map in atlas format and his recently restored globe can also be admired at the exhibition.

 What would it be like to stay on such an impressively tall ship, with twelve passenger decks and a tropical swimming paradise and tennis court on board?
-You can experience what it is like to go on a holiday on a cruise liner like that at the 'Sea castles.
+You can experience what it is like to go on a holiday on a cruise liner like that at the 'Sea Palaces.
 On holiday with a cruise ship' exhibition.
 You can relax in a deckchair by the swimming pool just like a real passenger, sit at the captain's table for dinner and find out everything about cruise travel.
 Think of the 10.000 suitcases that go on board, the trick of folding bath towels into swans, and the special cruise money that was used for payments on board in old days.
-Unusual objects from the Rotterdam Maritime Museum's collection illustrate the historical development, such as unique photographs of the departure, with a brass band and streamers, splendidly illustrated posters and original costumes of the Black Seahorse theatrical company.
+Unusual objects from the Rotterdam Maritime Museum's collection illustrate the historical development, such as unique photographs, splendidly illustrated posters and original costumes of the Black Seahorse theatrical company.